 Brigid grew into a cultivated, energetic young woman with a sunny spirit.
 She had plenty of chances to marry, but turned them down and followed her desire to be a nun.
 With several other young women she established a monastic community, located under a large oak tree.
 It became known as the "Church of the Oak" (in Gaelic Cill-Dara), and she is sometimes called "Brigid of Kildare"--an English rendering of Cill-Dara.

 The community grew in numbers, reputation and achievement.
 Brigid was the abbess, and continued her care for the poor, selling whatever she had to give them what they needed.
 People who lived in the area flocked to the monastery to receive medical help and food, and to pray with the nuns.
 They would often see the abbess out in the fields, tending to the community's cattle.
-Brigid and the sisters cared for the local children as well, establishing schools and training for them.
+Brigid and the sisters cared for the local children as well, establishing schools and training centers for them.
 Others heard of these efforts, and before long the abbess was traveling all over Ireland to start schools, oversee the building of hospitals, and encourage people in their faith by her own steadfast, cheerful example.

 Under Brigid's direction, the monastery itself became the site of an art school, where metal work and manuscript illumination (decoration of manuscript pages with colored figures and designs) were taught.
 The products of this school included a Gospel book, famously beautiful for its harmony of colors and intricate designs.
 To some it almost seemed that this "Book of Kildare" must have been the work of angels, with human beings merely copying the figures shown to them by celestial beings.
 Unfortunately, the book was later lost.